daronphang/programming-resources/architectures/API/RPC/gRPC/python/helloworld.md

 For each service, a Servicer class is generated, which serves as a the superclass of a service implementation.
 Used by the server to implement a gRPC service.

 For each method in the service, a corresponding function in the Servicer class is generated.
-The functions are overriden with the service implementation.
+The functions are overridden with the service implementation.

 ### Registration Function